 Ageing in place is the act of staying in your home as you age, rather than moving to an assisted living facility or nursing home.

 What are some benefits of ageing in place?

 Some benefits of ageing in place include maintaining independence, staying in a familiar environment, and avoiding the stress of moving.

 How can I make my home more accessible?

 Making your home more accessible can include adding ramps, widening doorways, installing grab bars, and removing any tripping hazards.

 Why is good lighting important as I age?

-Good lighting is essential as you age because your eyesight may deteriorate, and you’ll need more light to navigate around your home safely.
+Good lighting is essential as you age because your eyesight may deteriorate, and you’ll need more light to safely navigate your home.

 How can I make my bathroom safer?

-Making your bathroom safer can include adding grab bars, a raised toilet seat, a walk-in shower or tub, non-slip flooring, and bright lighting.
+Making your bathroom safer can include grabbing bars, a raised toilet seat, a walk-in shower or tub, non-slip flooring, and bright lighting.